-The Back Beach dive sites are exposed to the seas of Bass Strait and the ocean swells which has resulted in a heavily eroded underwater landscape full of caves, tunnels, gullies, swim throughs and canyons crammed with oceanic fish and marine life.
+The Back Beach dive sites, a part of the Great Southern Reef, are exposed to the seas of Bass Strait and the ocean swells which has resulted in a heavily eroded underwater landscape full of caves, tunnels, gullies, swim throughs and canyons crammed with oceanic fish and marine life.
 You'll find a range of fish hiding within this environment like wrasse, parrot fish, whiting, abalone, rays, wobegongs, port jackon sharks and more!
 There is also a lot of kelp cover around these areas.

 A number of ships were driven ashore on the various Mornington Peninsula Back Beaches.
 The ship wrecks you can dive on include: Australia, Cheviot, Craigburn, Isabella Watson, Light of the Age, Petriana and Sierra Nevada.